agonzalorico/Hand-Tracking-LSE/README.md

 ### 📌 Description

-This project uses OpenCV for computer vision and MediaPipe to track hand landmarks and identify signs of the Spanish Sign Language (LSE) alphabet
+This project uses OpenCV for computer vision and MediaPipe to track hand landmarks and identify signs of the Spanish Sign Language (LSE) alphabet.
 Currently it can detect every letter that is signed with a static gesture (no movement during the sign), except the letter T due to limitations in the MediaPipe ability to propertly detect the hand during that position.
 Current letters available: A, B, C, D, E, F, G, I, K, L, M, N, O, P, Q, R, S, U, W Missing letters: H, J, LL, RR, T, V, X, Y, Z
----

 ### 🧠 How it works